 Anna Avakian, CPO, joined NUPOC as a clinical educator.

-Matthew J. Major, PhD, was appointe assistant professor.
+Matthew J. Major, PhD, was appointed assistant professor.

 John Chad Duncan, PhD, CPO, CRC, joined NUPOC as a clinical educator and associate professor.